krane/krane/README.md

 1. Install Krane

-Krane can be installed on virtually any compute like Vultr, Digital Ocean, AWS, Azure, GCP, linode, and even work on your localhost!
+Krane can be installed on virtually any compute like Vultr, Digital Ocean, AWS, Azure, GCP, linode, and even works on your localhost.
+Note that to properly run Krane, Docker must already be installed and setup.

 ```
 bash <(wget -qO- get.krane.sh)